 This exemption from equal treatment only applies to pay.
 You will be entitled to all other equal treatment rights including rights on holidays, working time, access to the hirer's collective facilities and information about permanent vacancies with the hirer.

 This exemption is known as the 'Swedish derogation' because it was introduced during negotiations of the EU directive on which the regulations are based, to accommodate working patterns peculiar to Sweden.
-However, there is evidence that the 'Swedish derogation' model of contracting is being adopted by some unscrupulous employers in the UK as a means of avoiding giving workers the equal rights provided by the directive.
+However, there is evidence that the 'Swedish derogation' model of contracting is being adopted by unscrupulous employers in the UK as a means of avoiding giving workers the equal rights provided by the directive.
 This has led to a formal complaint by the TUC to the European Commission.

 If this is your experience, and you are not yet a member of a trade union, consider joining a union and trying to build union membership among fellow agency workers at the agency that employs you, so that a union can apply for recognition at the agency.